ronakkaup/ronakkaup/README.md

 ### Hi, I'm Ronak 👋

-I'm a **Data Scientist** and **AI Engineer** who believes data should be simple for everyone — not just those who speak the language.
+I build **AI systems** and work across the full data stack — from raw analysis to deployed models.

-> *I take the most complex things.
-And make them click for anyone.*
+> *"I take the most complex things.
+And make them click for anyone."*

 <br>